The future of WHOIS on WhoAPI

 How will this impact me as WhoAPI user?

-If you are using any of our API’s beside Whois API, this will not impact you in absolutely any way.
+If you are using any of our API’s besides Whois API, this will not impact you in absolutely any way.
 If you are using our Whois API, the impact will vary based on the data you are looking for, and based on the model of WHOIS (how WHOIS will look like) that goes live after May.
-Again, I am speculating, but, if you are using only information such as: domain registration dates, domain expiration dates, name of registrar, nameservers, there’s a good chance you will still be able to access this data.
+Again, I am speculating, but if you are using only information such as: domain registration dates, domain expiration dates, name of registrar, nameservers, there’s a good chance you will still be able to access this data.
 I base my speculation on the ICANN’s proposed model.
 And it’s just common sense (this is thin whois, and data isn’t considered private).

 If you are using domain owner data that contains information such as: email, name, phone number, address, etc. there’s a good chance you won’t be able to access this data anymore.